 Your cat is hypoglycemic

-Your cat might have low blood sugar levels, which is called hypoglycemia.
-If your cat hasn't eaten for a long time and is hungry, he should stop shaking when you feed him a treat or a meal if he has hypoglycemia.
-Your cat may also have low blood sugar levels if he has diarrhea, is vomiting, or he's constipated.
-Your veterinarian will be able to tell you if your cat is hypoglycemic by conducting a physical and checking his glucose levels.
+Your veterinarian will be able to tell you if your cat is hypoglycemic by conducting a physical and checking her glucose levels.
 The vet may ask you about other symptoms like a loss of appetite, muscle twitching, lethargy, and unusual behavior to determine if hypoglycemia is the reason your cat is shaking.

 Your cat has a fever

-A kitten and an adult cat's normal body temperature is between 100.5 and 102.5 degrees Fahrenheit.
-If your cat is shaking and his body temperature is above normal, he could have a fever.
-The other telltale signs of a fever include warm ears, dehydration, lethargy, and a loss of appetite.
-If you suspect that your cat has a fever, get him to the vet as soon as you can.
-You or your vet can take your cat's temperature using a rectal thermometer.
-If your cat does have a fever, your vet might put him on antibiotics to treat the underlying cause.
+Another reason cat shaking is happening is because your cat has a fever.
+A kitten and an adult cat's normal body temperature is between 101.0 to 102.5 degrees Fahrenheit.
+The other telltale signs of a fever include dehydration, lethargy, and a loss of appetite.
+If you suspect that your cat has a fever, get them to the vet as soon as you can.

 Your cat is stressed or nervous

-When your cat gets stressed out or is nervous about something, he might express it by shivering.
-Things that can trigger stress or anxiety in a cat include a change in the environment, another pet taking over his territory, loud noises, a visit to the groomer or veterinarian, or a lack of stimulation or things to do.
-In addition to shivering, your cat could show that he's stressed by going to the bathroom out of his litter box, diarrhea, over-grooming himself, and being more clingy than usual.
+When your cat gets stressed out or is nervous about something, she might express it by shivering or trembling.
+Things that can trigger stress or anxiety in a cat include a change in the environment, another pet taking over their territory, loud noises, a visit to the groomer or veterinarian, or a lack of stimulation or things to do.
+In addition to shivering, your cat could show that they are stressed by going to the bathroom out of their litter box, having diarrhea, over-grooming themselves, and being more clingy than usual.

 Your cat is cold